kannan-ar/MariGold.OpenXHTML/README.md

 Install-Package MariGold.OpenXHTML
 ```
 ###Usage
-To create an Open XML word document using the OpenXHTML, use the following code.
+To create an empty Open XML word document using the OpenXHTML, use the following code.

 ```csharp
 using MariGold.OpenXHTML;